 Hiring the services of an attorney for the first time sounds like it could be an expensive feat.
-If you’re up against a legal issue, thinking about how much you will have to pay in attorney fees is an added stress that is only likely to compound your worry.
+If you’re up against a legal issue, thinking about how much you will have to pay in attorney fees is an added stress that is only likely how much does a lawyer cost to compound your worry.

-In order to help you navigate the average consulting fees of a lawyer, here is everything you need to know about a lawyer retainer and fees.
+In order to help you navigate the average consulting fees of a lawyer, here is everything you need to know about how much does a lawyer cost and a lawyer retainer and fees.

 How Lawyers Charge Clients in Attorney Fees